csc301-winter-2021/team-project-10-ontario-parks/deliverable-2/frontend/README.md

 npm i
 ```

-### In order to see chances to the code on your mobile device, you also need to install Expo.
+### In order to see changes to the code on your mobile device, you also need to install Expo.
 **ios device:**

 - Download _Expo Go_ from the appstore.